Hamunii/CogworkManager/README.md

 A WIP generic mod package manager built for mod developers.

 > [!CAUTION]
 > This project is not fit for consumption yet, and likely will not be for a long time.
-While this is technically very usable\*, I provide no support or promises in order to not make development harder.
+While this is technically very usable\*, I provide no support or promises in order to not make development harder. (if the app is broken for you, see [#Troubleshooting](#troubleshooting))
 >
 > \*Currently, this project only supports Linux and a few games on Thunderstore.
 > Launching games modded only works in specific scenarios, here's how to make it work for now: